suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2021-03-14-wth-who-killed-my-pod.md

 2. [control groups][cgroups] are a Linux kernel feature that allows processes to be organized into hierarchical groups whose usage of various types of ../resources (memory, CPU, and so on) can then be limited and monitored.
 The cgroups interface is provided through a pseudo-filesystem called cgroupfs.
 You may have heard about `/sys/fs/cgroup/`!

-    [Liz Rice] did an excellent demonstration of [what it means to run a container and how they work][container from scratch] that I highly recommend going through.
-Don't forget playing with the [demo code][source].
-It gives a foundational understanding of cgroups's role in all things containers.
+    [Liz Rice]'s demonstration of [container internals][container from scratch] provides excellent foundational understanding of cgroups' role in containerization.
+The [demo code][source] is particularly instructive.

     ![](https://wizardzines.com/zines/containers/samples/cgroups.jpg)
     *Figure 6: CGroup in picture!
 Image credit: [zines] by [Julia Evans]*